mattpearce85/local-php7/README.md

 ### Starting and stopping the local server resources

-- Execute the following command to start up the local server resources
+- Execute the following commands to start up the local server resources

 ```cd /vagrant``` _/vagrant is mapped to the directory you ran "vagrant up" in (aka "~"), it also houses your web root and everything else_

 ```sudo docker-compose up -d``` _this will take a few minutes the first time..._

-- Execute the following command to shut down the local server resources
+- If you want to shut down the local server resources, execute the following command

 ```sudo docker-compose down```